nelsonandreproton/mcp_server/README.md

 # MCP Server : Sum Numbers

-Example of an MCP server that call an Outsystems webservice to sum 2 numbers
+Example of an MCP server that calls an Outsystems webservice to sum 2 numbers